Family Law Overview

 Unsurprisingly, LGBT and same-sex couples face the same family law issues as other couples - from pre-marital and cohabitation agreements, to parentage, guardianship and adoption issues, as well as dissolving marriages or domestic partnerships.
 Same-sex and LGBT couples can also face the added hurdle of being asked to educate a judge or attorney about important issues that the judge or attorney is not familiar with - but which significantly impacts their custodial or marital dissolution proceedings.
 This is why some couples prefer to choose a more confidential, controlled, process, such as mediation or private judging, where they are guaranteed to work with an attorney who treats every client or litigant with the respect and dignity they deserve.

-You may be familiar with various disparities in the law, on both the state and federal level, with respect to same-sex couples, and this disparity is unfortunately no less apparent during the divorce process.
-Because these issues are relatively new to California law - there is not always a well settled answer to every question.
-However, the attorneys at Russo & Prince make a point to keep abreast of all new developments in the law in this area, and also act as fierce advocates on behalf of their clients.
-We are experienced in assisting same-sex couples in both the formation, and dissolution, of marriages and California domestic partnerships; as well as litigating contested parentage matters, establishing presumed parent status, achieving second-parent adoptions, establishing guardianships, and negotiating favorable resolutions through mediation, private judging and collaborative law.
+You may be familiar with various disparities in the law, on both the state and federal level, with respect to same-sex couples, and although progress is being made, this disparity can unfortunately be apparent during the divorce or custody process.
+Because these issues evolving under California law - there is not always a well settled answer to every question.
+However, the attorneys at Russo & Prince make a point to keep abreast of all new developments in the law in this area, and we act as fierce advocates on behalf of our clients.
+We are experienced in assisting same-sex and transgender couples in both the formation, and dissolution, of marriages and California domestic partnerships; as well as litigating contested parentage matters, establishing presumed parent status, achieving second-parent adoptions or domestic partner adoptions, establishing guardianships, and negotiating favorable resolutions through mediation, private judging and collaborative law.

-Some couples may opt for a legal separation rather than a divorce, either due to religious reasons, eligibility issues such as residency requirements or health insurance coverage, or because they are simply not sure whether divorce is the right move.
+Some couples may opt for a legal separation rather than a divorce, either due to religious reasons, eligibility issues such as residency requirements or health insurance coverage, to protect themselves from the other's financial troubles, or because they are simply not sure whether divorce is the right move.
 In a legal separation, the parties and the court are empowered to address all the same issues as a divorce, such as custody and support orders.
 Whether the separation eventually leads to reconciliation or divorce, going through a legal separation can help make sure the rights and interests of both spouses are adequately protected.

-In cases where there was never a valid marriage to begin with - if one party was still legally married to another, if one party was underage, etc. - then we can assist the couple in seeking an annulment, which is a legal recognition that the marriage is void.
+Annulment is frequently misunderstood.
+You cannot get an annulment merely because you believe your marriage was a mistake.
+Annulment is available in cases where there was never a valid marriage to begin with - due to fraud, if one party was still legally married to another person (bigamy), if one party was underage and could not consent to the marriage, etc. In such cases we can assist a couple in seeking an annulment, which is a legal recognition that the marriage is void.
+Once a marriage is annulled, your rights and responsibilities under the marital contract are severed.

 There are times when either the custodial or non-custodial parent may need to relocate for work or other reasons or simply desire to move out of state or to another part of the state.
-Such a move would obviously impact the child custody arrangement.
-The California courts have established a series of factors to determine whether a parent has the right to move away with the child.
-Even if the answer to this threshold question is yes, the court may still require a full hearing on the matter before agreeing to modify any domestic relations orders.
+Such a move would obviously impact the child custody and parenting arrangements.
+The California courts have established a series of factors to determine whether a parent has the right to move away with a child.
+Even if the answer to this threshold question is yes, the court may still require a full trial on the matter before agreeing to modify any parenting orders.
+In some cases this involves the appointment of a child custody evaluator (sometimes called a "730 evaluation") to investigate the best interests of the child and make recommendations to the court.

-Couples contemplating marriage may enter into a pre-marital or pre-nuptial agreement, establishing in advance how issues such as the division or community property or the payment of spousal support would be handled in the event of a divorce or separation or the death of one of the spouses.
-A prenup may be especially useful where one spouse has disproportionately more assets or liability than the other spouse, or where one or both spouses have been married before and gone through a difficult divorce.
+Couples preparing for marriage may enter into a pre-marital or pre-nuptial agreement (premarital agreement or "prenup"), establishing in advance how issues such as the division or community property or the payment of spousal support would be handled in the event of a divorce or separation or the death of one of the spouses.
+A prenup may be especially useful where one spouse has disproportionately more assets or liability than the other spouse, where one spouse wishes to preserve assets to care for children outside the marriage or elderly parents, or where one or both spouses have been married before and gone through a difficult divorce.
 A pre-marital agreement allows the couple to enter into marriage with an added layer of security and peace of mind.

 Mediation